naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

 Register for an account at [ARRIVE dashboard](https://dashboard.curbside.com/) and log into ARRIVE dashboard.
 Do the following:
 * Generate usage token
 * Create a site
-* Register an App ID for Mobile app

 ### Installing